factcast/factcast/factcast-site/documentation-docsy/content/en/Usage/factus/optimistic-locking.md

     * repeat from the beginning if this is the case
     * execute the change while making sure no other change can interfere.

-In FactCast/Factus, there is no need to assign versionIds or Timestamps to aggregates or even have aggregates for that matter.
+In FactCast/Factus, there is no need to assign a `versionId` or `timestamp` to an aggregate or even have aggregates for that matter.
-All we have to do is to define a 'scope' of an optimistic lock to check for concurrent changes in order to either discard the prepared changes and try again, or to publish the prepared change if there was no interfering change in between.
+All you have to do is to define a *scope* of an optimistic lock to check for concurrent changes in order to either discard the prepared changes and try again, or to publish the prepared change if there was no interfering change in between.

 Let's look at the example above:

-Consider, you have a SnapshotProjection `UserNames` that we have seen before.
+Consider, you have a `SnapshotProjection` `UserNames` that we have seen before.

 ```java
 public class UserNames implements SnapshotProjection {